CosmoStat/shapepipe/docs/source/pipeline_tutorial.md

 RATIO = 20
 MASK = star_selection
 ```
-In addition, the selection config file can contain instructions to create plots and
-statistics of the selected population(s).
-The former can be scatter plots and histograms,
-the former can include mean, mode, extrema, and standard deviation
-of any quantity from the SExtractor input catalogue, the number of selected objects, etc..

 On success, masked SExtractor catalogues are created in `mask`, plots are put in `plots`,
 and text files with the computed statistics in `stats`.